-Anna's early love of horses bloomed through her relationship with her own childhood horse, Ringo - and then as an adult with Carrie, a Thoroughbred Irish Draught mare.
+Anna's early love of horses blossomed through her relationship with her own childhood horse, Ringo - and then as an adult with Carrie, a Thoroughbred Irish Draught mare.
 She and Carrie entered competitions, including show jumping, long distance riding, and cross-country jumping; as well as assisting at local riding schools with trail rides and remedial horses.

 Anna began her exploration of natural horsemanship as a participant in Monty Roberts' studies at "Flag Is Up Farms, during a year's sabbatical from her job as a police officer in England.
-For Anna Flag Is Up Farms and their horses - especially the wild Mustangs - became a university of learning.
+For Anna, Flag Is Up Farms and their horses - especially the wild Mustangs - became a university of learning.

 While Anna was at "Flag Is Up", Crawford Hall, an internationally acclaimed horse trainer, who worked with Monty Roberts for over 28 years, became her mentor.
 After extensive studies into the unique "Language of Equus" she became an integral part of the research and development team for the Monty Roberts International Learning Center (MRILC).

-Qualified as one of the first 6 instructors throughout the world, Anna was the only person ever to be entrusted with the title of Head Instructor at the MRILC.
 Anna was a member of the Development team and the originator of several Monty Robert's courses.
 She supervised instructor courses, numerous introductory courses and clinics.
 She wrote the standard exams for both the introductory and instructor courses and has been instrumental in graduating 10 instructor students, as well as being a member of the MRIA Board of Directors for a number of years.
-During her tenure Anna assisted Monty in compiling the information used in his book, " From My Hands to Yours" and has conducted numerous demonstrations to the public at the MRILC and assisted Monty during Pomona Equine Affairs.

-One of Anna's great passions is the survival and protection of wild horses, and she has been privileged to observe brumbies in their natural habitat in Victoria, Australia along with colleague Eric Godward.
-She also assisted Neda DeMayo in Santa Ynez Valley at the wild horse sanctuary 'Return to Freedom' for a number of years.
-RTF is home to the American Wild Horse it is considered a living museum by providing a natural environment horses live in herd groups and students can observe natural wild horse dynamics.
+One of Anna's great passions is the survival and protection of wild horses, and she has been privileged to observe Brumbies in their natural habitat in Victoria, Australia along with colleague Eric Godward.
+She also assisted Neda DeMayo in the Santa Ynez Valley at the wild horse sanctuary 'Return to Freedom' for a number of years.
+RTF is home to the American Wild Horse and is considered a living museum.
+It provides a natural environment for the horses to live in herd groups and a place students can observe natural wild horse dynamics.
 Anna was part of the education program and played a significant role in gentling mustangs for special care and foster homes.
-Anna continues to support a number of Charities including Equine Voices Rescue and Sanctuary in Tucson, Arizona, where she is actively involved as an Advisory Board Member.

 Crawford Hall (Mentor)